beckn/protocol-specifications/docs/protocol-drafts/BECKN-RFC-006-Signing-Beckn-APIs-In-HTTP-Draft-01.md

 ### Step 5 : BPP verifies BAP signature
 The BPP performs the following steps to authenticate the BAP and also ensure message integrity during transit.

-1. BPP gets keyId from the Authorization header
+1. BPP gets keyId from the Authorization header.
 2. BPP splits the keyID string using the delimiter `|`.
-3. The keyID uses the format {subscriber id}|{unique_key_id}|{signing algorithm} .
+3. The keyID uses the format {subscriber id}|{unique_key_id}|{signing algorithm}.
 If the signing algorithm extracted from the keyId does not match the value of the algorithm field in the Authorization header, then the BPP should return an error.
-4. The keyId also contains a unique_public_key_id which is used when the BAP has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple types of subscribers
+4. The keyId also contains a unique_public_key_id which is used when the BAP has uploaded multiple public keys to a registry OR when the same domain is being used for implementing multiple types of subscribers.
 5. The BPP will now look up the registry for the public key of the BAP by sending the subscriber_id and the unique_key_id via the lookup API or by retrieving a cached copy of the BAP's public key matching the subscriber_id and unique_key_id.
 6. BG will use the BAP's public key to verify the signature.
 If signature is verified, the BAP is considered to be authenticated.
-If not BG should return a 401 error
+If not BG should return a 401 error.
 7. If the signature is not verified, the BG must return a NACK response with 401 Unauthorised response code with a WWW-Authenticate header.
 For example, for an invalid signature, the BPP must return the following:

 **Headers**